toyboot4e/rust-fna3d/docs/tips.md

 ## Cargo

+### `cargo doc` in nightly version

-Crates.io also uses the nightly version of `cargo doc`.
+Crates.io uses the nightly version of `cargo doc` by default.
 If you like the [Infra Rustdoc Links](https://rust-lang.github.io/rfcs/1946-intra-rustdoc-links.html) feature, use nightly `cargo doc` in local, too!.

+### Duplicate crates detection

+`cargo tree -d` prints duplicate crates.
+Cargo should batch dependencies as much as possible thanks to the semvar [specification](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).
+If not, it's time (for me) to update dependent crates.

 ## Graphics